MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Progressive Illustration of the Expressive Power of MINE GRAPH RULE

 \subsection{Association Rules with \texttt{CountRel}}

 Next, we describe the use of the counting relations pattern, which is introduced by the {\tt <countRel>} non-terminal symbol in the grammar (Fig.~\ref{fig:MINEGRAPHRULEOperatorSyntax}).
 The pattern allows setting a threshold on the number of times a type of relationship should be present between any two nodes, in order to be selected in the body or head of an association rule.
 The simplest example of application is to impose, in the body of the rule, that a given item is purchased several times.
-The operator should be used with a positive {\tt mincount} number to denote the threshold ({\tt <relType> > <mincount>}).
+The operator should be used with a positive {\tt mincount} number to denote the threshold ({\tt <relType>} { $>=$} {\tt <mincount>}).
 An example application of the counting pattern is shown below:

-The association rules are expressed in the NL sentence: {\it "People who buy X more than 1 time, also buy Y"}.
+The association rules are expressed in the sentence: {\it ``People who buy X at least 2 times, also buy Y''}.
 The corresponding output is shown in Table~\ref{tab:CountItemsAssociationRuleTable}.

-Considering the association rule in the third row: {\it "People who buy Shorts more than 1 time, also buy T-shirt"}, which associates people who buy the product Shorts more than once with those who also buy T-shirt, Luca is the only person satisfying both conditions.
+Considering the association rule in the third row: {\it ``People who buy Shorts at least 2 times, also buy T-shirt''}, which associates people who buy the product Shorts two or more times with those who also buy T-shirt; Luca is the only person satisfying both conditions.
 The relevant counters for this rule are: $C(A)=4$, $C(B_3)=1$, $C(R_3)=1$, hence the rule has support 0.25 and confidence 1.